MicroKosmTeam/microk/doc/INTRODUCTION_TO_MICROK.md

 ### Phase 4: Creating a bootable kernel image with Limine
 **Requirements:** tar, parted, losetup, mkfs.fat
 ***Warning:*** this will use root privileges.
-Also, this will mount the image by default on /dev/loop0.
-If you use this loop device, change the used loop device in `Makefile`.
-If, by any means, the image creation were to fail, delete the `./img_mount` directory if present and do `losetup -D`, fix the issue and try again.
+If, by any means, the image creation were to fail, delete the `./img_mount` directory if present, fix the issue and try again.
 Get in the `./limine` subrepo and run normal `make`.
 This will generate files necessary for the limine bootloader.
 Then, create a disk image in the root repo of name `microk.img`, for example with `dd if=/dev/zero of=microk.img bs=512 count=93000 status=proress`
 After all of that, you can run `make buildimg` to create the image.